 Spinach Dip Tips

-Even better, this cold dip doesn’t take long to make; just 5-10 minute mix up.
+- This cold and classic dip doesn’t take long to make; just 5-10 minute mix up.
 The longest part of the recipe is defrosting the frozen spinach.

 Make sure you come back and tell me any changes you made, if you loved it and always be sure to share with me your pictures on social media by tagging with #SaltySideDish